The Data Transformation Process Explained in Four Steps

 The first step in data transformation is interpreting your data to determine which type of data you currently have, and what you need to transform it into.

 Data interpretation can be harder than it looks.
 As a simple example, consider the fact that many operating systems and applications make assumptions about how data is formatted based on the extension that is appended to a file name.
 Thus, your computer is likely to assume that a file name video.avi is a video file, or that text.doc is a Microsoft Word file.

 The problem with these labels is that the actual data inside a given file (or a directory or database) could be very different from what the file name suggests.
 Users can add whichever extensions they want to a file name; changing the extension doesn’t actually transform the data.

 For this reason, interpreting data accurately requires tools that can peer deeper inside the structure of a file or database to see what is really inside, instead of what a file name or database table name suggests is inside.
 Tools like the Linux command-line utility file are useful for this purpose.

-You also, of course, need to determine the target format—in other words, the format that your data should have after transformation is complete.
-If you do not already know that format, you’ll want to read the documentation for the tool or system that will receive your transformed data in order to determine which formats it supports or expects.
+Of course, you also need to determine the target format – in other words, the format that your data should have after transformation is complete.
+If you do not already know that format, you’ll want to read the documentation for the tool or system that will receive your transformed data to determine which formats it supports or expects.

 Read the Forbes Insights report